 These are considered to be new enrolments and you will need to re-enrol your children if they change schools.
 All children of compulsory school age (Pre-primary to Year 12) are guaranteed places in their local schools.

-Children arriving from overseas fall into one of four categories depending on their, or your, visa subclass number.
+Children who are not Australian citizens fall into one of four categories depending on their, or your, visa subclass number.
 You will need to provide evidence of your visa status at the time of enrolment and advise the school of any subsequent change of visa conditions.

 Your child is guaranteed a place at your local public school and you do not need to pay tuition fees.

-- Category 2: You, or your children, hold a specified temporary residence visa
+- Category 2: Your child holds a specified temporary residence visa

-Your children are guaranteed a place at your local public school and you do not need to pay tuition fees.
+Your child is guaranteed a place at their local public school and you do not need to pay tuition fees.
 For a list of visas in this category see Section 3 of the Enrolment of Students from Overseas Schedule.

-Your children are guaranteed a place at your local public school, and you are required to pay an annual family tuition fee.
+Your child is guaranteed a place at your their local public school, and you are required to pay an annual family tuition fee.
 Further information is available at TAFE International Western Australia.

-- Category 4: You, or your children, do not fall into any of the above categories
+- Category 4: Your child is a temporary resident and does not fall into any of the above categories

-You are still able to enrol in a public school however your children do not have an enrolment entitlement and are not guaranteed a place at your local public school.
+Your child is still able to enrol in a public school.
+However they do not have an enrolment entitlement and are not guaranteed a place at their local public school.
 You will need to pay tuition fees for all children enrolled.
-To enrol your children in a public school, contact TAFE International Western Australia.
-Children holding a Bridging Visa E (BVE) fall into this category.
+To enrol, contact TAFE International Western Australia.

 If your child has a special educational need, you need to provide the school with additional information when you apply to enrol them.
 Make an appointment with the principal to take them through your child’s needs and requirements including: